 4.1 Development of the Case Studies

 The interviews with HE tutors have been used to create a set of eight case studies.
-Additionally, where tutors also used the Think Aloud Protocol to create an audio recording of their engagement in a TEL-related design task, the analysis of the recording has also been integrated into the case study as relevant. [??]
+Additionally, where tutors also used the Think Aloud Protocol to create an audio recording of their engagement in a TEL-related design task, the analysis of the recording has also been integrated into the case study as relevant.

 Each case study begins with an account of the tutor’s articulation of their own teaching and learning philosophy, and in the section below we explain why this was considered a central plank to be foregrounded at the outset of the case study.
 Tutors also explain how their philosophy translates into the design of their teaching and the learning activities of their students.
 Also within the case study, tutors reflect on how digital tools and technologies are used by them in relation to their learning and teaching.
-In the final part of each case study, tutors explore their own sense of teaching excellence and their ongoing practice and professional development.
+In the final part of each case study, tutors explore their own sense of teaching excellence, especially linked to their ongoing practice and professional development.

 4.1.2 Articulating a teaching and learning philosophy